Close

 Passport Requirements

-Your passport must be valid for at least 6 months from your planned departure date from Israel.
-Ensure you have at least one blank page for entry stamps.
+Your passport must be valid for at least 6 months beyond your intended date of departure from Israel.
+U.S. passport holders specifically need 90 days validity at the time of entry, though airlines often enforce the six-month rule.
+Ensure you have at least one blank page for entry documentation.

 Who Needs a Visa

-Citizens of most African, Asian, and Middle Eastern countries require a tourist visa, including India, China, Pakistan, Nigeria, and Egypt.
+Citizens of most African, Asian, and Middle Eastern countries require a tourist visa, including China, Pakistan, and Nigeria.
 Work, study, and volunteer purposes always require appropriate visas regardless of nationality.

 Transit Requirements

-Travelers transiting through Ben Gurion Airport without leaving the international area typically don't need transit visas, but this depends on your nationality and connecting flight timing.
+Travelers transiting through Ben Gurion Airport without leaving the international area typically do not need transit visas, but this depends on your nationality and connecting flight timing.

-Always verify current requirements through Israel's Ministry of Foreign Affairs website or your nearest Israeli consulate, as visa policies can change.
+Always verify current requirements through the official Israel Population and Immigration Authority website or your nearest Israeli consulate, as visa policies can change.

 03